Dr. Dan Monroe

 Global Issues Coordinator

-Global Studies is the junior-year component of the Millikin Program for Student Learning sequential core curriculum, which also includes University Seminar and two Critical Writing, Reading, and Research courses in the first year, and the two-course US Studies sequence in the sophomore year.
-Global Studies courses are taught by a variety of faculty from a variety of disciplinary perspective, but they all emphasize and analysis of a global issue of international importance.
+Global Studies is the junior-year component of the Millikin Program for Student Learning sequential core curriculum, which also includes University Seminar and two Critical Writing, Reading, and Research courses in the first year, and the US Studies sequence in the sophomore year.
+Global Studies courses are taught by a variety of faculty from a variety of disciplinary perspective, but they all emphasize an analysis of a global issue of international importance.
 The course also allows students to expand their skills further in ethical reasoning by reflecting on ethical and social justice issues related to the topic of the course.
 The focus on democratic citizenship in a global environment expressed in the Millikin University Mission Statement is featured in Global Studies courses when students engage in activities that further prepare them for active engagement as democratic citizens of the world.